-Goals, Objectives, and Outcomes Figure Objectives with Available Baseline Performance Measures (Outcomes) Established during the first half of Year 1 Data collected will include initial and ongoing annual measurement of participation by types of members (e.g., family, educators, students, community members) parents, students, educators and partners focused on the effectiveness of implementation and scope) PM 5.1.3: # of School FSCS Committee participants (grassroots group of parents, students, teachers, school leaders shaping the work in their own school) Obj 5.2 Sustain participation to at least 80% or higher attendance over the course of the 5-year project Baseline Established during the first half of Year 1 Data collected will include initial and ongoing annual measurement of participation by types of members (e.g., family, educators, students, community members) PM 5.2.1: % of Consortium members attending meetings and work sessions PM 5.2.2: % of Partner Council members attending meetings and work sessions PM 5.2.3: % of School FSCS Committee members attending meetings and work sessions PM 5.2.4: # of new members added each year to each group to ensure diversity of perspectives throughout the project PM 5.2.5: # of groups and members continuing to meet in Year 6 of the project as the work is sustained
+Goals, Objectives, and Outcomes Figure 11 Objectives with Available Baseline Performance Measures (Outcomes) attendance over the course of the 5-year project Baseline Established during the first half of Year 1 Data collected will include initial and ongoing annual measurement of participation by types of members (e.g., family, educators, students, community members) PM 5.2.2: % of Partner Council members attending meetings and work sessions PM 5.2.3: % of School FSCS Committee members attending meetings and work sessions PM 5.2.4: # of new members added each year to each group to ensure diversity of perspectives throughout the project PM 5.2.5: # of groups and members continuing to meet in Year 6 of the project as the work is sustained

-In addition, our Evaluation Plan (page 84) includes a high-level evaluation team-selected in January 2024 from our established Evaluator Pool that includes experienced researchers and evaluators from nationally renowned firms.
+In addition, our Evaluation Plan (page 86) includes a high-level evaluation team selected in January 2024 from our established Evaluator Pool that includes experienced researchers and evaluators from nationally renowned firms.
 The Evaluator Pool follows the Uniform Guidance's procurement rules for selection of such contractors while enabling us to put a team in position within twelve weeks of funding.

 Regardless of who is selected, the evaluation team will perform a formative and summative evaluation, enabling ongoing and iterative assessment of the project as a whole, and at the local, school-based level.
-As a matter of practice PRI uses a continuous improvementframework/cycle (Figure 21) for all initiatives, including existing and future FSCS work.
+As a matter of practice PRI uses a continuous improvement framework/cycle (Figure 19) for all initiatives, including existing and future FSCS work.
 PRI applies data gathering, analysis, review, feedback, and iterative application to refine services and service delivery.
 During that process we also ensure integration of the four pillars in a manner that continuously meets project goals, objectives, and performance measures (outcomes).
 This model ensures our staff do not work in a vacuum, feedback is utilized to improve the partnership, and our community schools continue to meet the needs of students, parents, teachers and schools.
-Components of our improvement framework are in Figure 21.
+Components of our improvement framework are in Figure 19.
 The process applies to project staff and all three leadership groups (Consortium, Partnership Council, School Advisory Boards).